Post No.: 0388

 Try asking the quiet ones a bit more too, because they are the types who are usually listening to others and thus they’re learning more than others.
 They’re the ones who’ll less likely think they know it all thus they’re more likely to be the ones always seeking to learn more and in turn they will end up learning and knowing more compared to those who like the sounds of their own voices!

 In some fluffy fields, the prevailing theories seem to continually shift because of newly-found evidence that calls into question an existing accepted theory.
 Some people may therefore think that ‘well if the overall weight of evidence seems to constantly change then I’ll just stick with what I prefer to believe because one day there could be evidence to prove me right’ – but one could be waiting forever and therefore be forever wrong, for the overall weight of evidence doesn’t always shift or shift back at all.
 So update views as often as required according to the overall preponderance of current evidence.
 Your conflicting hypothesis might later be proven correct with future evidence but don’t anticipate it unless you’re willing to carry out the experiments and research to prove yourself right.
-It’s like Einstein’s ‘blunder’ may not actually turn out to be in principle a blunder now, but he couldn’t support that conclusion with the evidence that was known at the time.
+It’s like Einstein’s ‘blunder’ mightn’t actually turn out to be in principle a blunder now (a cosmological constant may be needed after all), but he couldn’t support that conclusion with what was known at the time.
 It’d otherwise be like all present evidence points to one suspect in a murder case but one keeps on believing that someone else did it – that’s not a fair or sensible verdict to ever take.

 However, many people think that to change views, even once, will reveal a lack of credibility, expertise and authority.
 But not doing so would reveal an even greater lack of credibility, expertise and authority in the long-term.
 Or again if you have good reason to believe that the prevailing accepted theory is wrong then put to the test your own theory via the scientific process.